 - ¾ cup almond flour

-- ¾ cup all purpose flour - you must use regular flour or cake will not work
+- ¾ cup all purpose flour - you must use combination of almond AND regular flour or the cake will not work

 - 1½ teaspoons baking powder